Conor-Burns/zmk-config-totem-dongle/README.md

 Please see [here](https://github.com/GEIGEIGEIST/zmk-config-totem/tree/master) for all details

-- Chnaged the default keymap to colemak-dh
+- Changed the default keymap to colemak-dh